-The following will guide how the General Fund Reserve should be used:
+Subject to the Board of Supervisors' restrictions, the following will guide how the General Fund General Reserve should be used:

-- Use the General Fund Reserve to phase into fiscal distress periods gradually, focusing on maintaining the Board's priorities. - 2.
-To the extent possible, use the General Fund Reserve as the last resort to balance the County Budget. - 3.
-To the extent possible, the spending down of the General Fund Reserve should not exceed \$6 million a year.
+- 1. Use the General Fund General Reserve to phase into fiscal distress periods gradually, focusing on maintaining the Board's priorities. - 2.
+To the extent possible, use the General Fund General Reserve as the last resort to balance the County Budget.

-The General Fund Reserve should not be used to support recurring operating expenditures.
+3. To the extent possible, the spending down of the General Fund General Reserve should not exceed \$6 million a year (Board of Supervisors' policy direction on February 13, 2007).

-The General Fund Reserve is subject to additional restrictions imposed by Government Code Section 29086, which limits the Board's access to the Reserve during the annual budget process and requires 4/5 vote by the Board.
+The General Fund General Reserve should not be used to support recurring operating expenditures.
+The General Fund General Reserve is subject to restrictions imposed by Government Code §29086, which limits the Board's access to the General Reserve during the annual budget process and requires 4/5 vote by the Board.